Homemade Frozen Dog Treats

 - Puree the yogurt in a blender with a can of mackerel or salmon.

 - Scramble or boil several eggs, and puree them with the yogurt.
-You can use raw eggs, but then enters the (small) risk of salmonella poisoning.
-(I occasionally use raw eggs, but I raise my own free range chickens and have control over the cleanliness of their nests.).
+You can use raw eggs but then enters the (small) risk of salmonella poisoning.
+(I occasionally use raw eggs, but I raise my own free-range chickens and can control their nests' cleanliness.)
 Raw egg whites destroy biotin, a necessary B vitamin.
 Raw egg yolks, however, are a rich source of biotin and offset the raw egg white.
-Do not feed raw egg whites by themselves as over time this practice could lead to a biotin deficiency.
+Do not feed raw egg whites by themselves as, over time, this practice could lead to a biotin deficiency.

 - Puree the yogurt with raw chicken or beef liver.
 Raw liver purees with ease.
 Liver is rich, and a little goes a long way.
 Too much will give a dog diarrhea.